 The Year of Trust – Building Solid Foundations for Successful Reputation Management

-As we move into 2021, it is evident that the trust consumers have in companies is becoming more and more influenced by what they see online.
+As we move into 2021, it is evident that consumers’ trust in companies is becoming more influenced by what they see online.
 How you represent your company online could have a dramatic impact on consumer evaluations of your business.
-A few key strategies can help you avoid potential unforeseen pitfalls while also catapulting you ahead of the competition.
+These key strategies can help you avoid potential unforeseen pitfalls while catapulting you ahead of the competition.

 Getting Ahead of the Trends

-In this series of blog posts we’ve begun looking at the forward motion of online reputations and consumer research habits.
-Using information from the trends of last year, we’ve peaked into the future to help you get ahead of the curve and ahead of the game.
+In this series of blog posts, we’ve begun looking at the forward motion of online reputations and consumer research habits.
+Using information from last year’s trends, we’ve taken a peek into the future to help you get ahead of the curve and ahead of the game.

-Last week, we used results from an extensive survey conducted by Bright Local (an online SEO strategy company) to analyze the most telling trends of online searches and the online marketplace over the course of 2017.
-Our focus last week was primarily on trends regarding searches and how your online reputation influences your positioning and appearance in search results.
-This week, we’d like to change course a bit to focus on trust.
+Last week, we used results from an extensive survey conducted by Bright Local (an online SEO strategy company) to analyze the most telling trends of online searches and the online marketplace throughout 2017.
+Our focus was on search trends and how online reputation influences your positioning and appearance in search results.
+This week, we’d like to change course to focus on trust.

 Trends in Consumer Trust of Companies

-Positive Reviews Improve Trust More Than Negative Reviews Destroy It
+Positive Reviews Improve Trust and Overpower Negative Reviews

 Harnessing Trends to Improve the Trust Consumers Have in Your Company

-What good is all this information without putting it into action, right?
+What good is all this information without putting it into action?

 Getting More Reviews

-Obviously, if reviews are this important and have steadily grown in importance over the past 6 years it should follow that a big part of what your company should focus on in 2018 is getting more reviews.
+If reviews have been steadily growing in importance over the past six years, your company should focus on getting more reviews in 2018.

-The more reviews you have out there the more that people see your company.
-Not only will it be more likely to pop up in search engines, it will also show consumers that you are a popular brand.
-The study also revealed that consumers will often read up to 6 or more reviews before trusting a company, so the more positive reviews, the better.
+The more reviews you have, the more people see your company.
+Not only will you pop up in search engines, but your consumers will also see brand popularity.
+Often, consumers will read up to 6 or more reviews gaining trust.
+As a result, the more positive reviews, the better.